Andre1224/Conference/README.md

 # Conference
 A conference

-After download the project, you should set you SQL configration in flaskproject/config.py
+After download the project, you should set you SQL configration in flaskproject/config.py and migrate you SQL